min2ha/ukwa-site/content/target/23459/index.en.md

   "subject": "Ebola Outbreak, West Africa 2014"
 }

-# University of York: Why wasn't the world prepared?

 University of York's political department's roundtable on the inadequacy of the international community's response to Ebola